 - £500 prize

-- Winning texts will be published by Art Monthly
+- Winning texts are published by Art Monthly

 One of our aims for the prize is that the platform it offers helps writers to receive future writing commissions.
 Previous winners have each gone on to contribute new articles for Art Monthly.

-- The Prize is aimed at writers starting out in their careers.
-Therefore you must have had no more than three articles published in print or online.
+- The Prize is aimed at writers starting out in their careers, having had no more than three articles published in print or online.

-- For the first time, we will be open to applications from both the UK and internationally, though submissions must be in the English Language.
+- For the first time in 2018, the Michael O'Pray Prize was open to applications from both the UK and internationally, though submissions must be in the English Language.

 - There is no age limit to apply.